 “One of the actions that we try to do is to make the flow from the discovery material to the activity of the game as seamless as possible.
 So if we promise something in the discovery stage, we need to make sure that those promises are fulfilled in the game.
 It might not always be literal gameplay in ads for example, but instead we try to appeal to the motivations that would make a player interested in the game and continue playing.”

-The player journey does not stop at discovery.
-At each step, from discovery to being a full-blown super-fan that plays every day, each step in the player’s timeline has different needs that must be considered from a UX perspective.
+Of course, the player journey does not stop at discovery.
+At each step – from discovery to being a full-blown super-fan playing every day – each step in the player’s timeline has different needs that must be considered from a UX perspective.
 According to Gonzalo, having someone on the team that is constantly considering the player is instrumental in designing effective UX.

 “Rovio is a player-focused company, and I would say UX is one of those crafts that are constantly paying attention to the players.
 I appreciate that Puzzle Studio decided to invest in having dedicated UX designers that can be more involved in the backbone of the experience than for instance a UI artist who is also doing UX duties.
 Also, having a significant research department at Rovio makes a total difference in terms of understanding our players and then being able to provide better UX designs.”

-If you are interested in lending your UX talents to one of Rovio’s studios, don’t hesitate to reach out to senior recruiter, Alexei Ryan, through LinkedIn, or take a look at the open positions on our Careers page and sign up for a job alert to get an email whenever new positions become available.
+If you are interested in lending your UX talents to one of Rovio’s studios, take a look at the open positions on our Careers page and sign up for a job alert to get an email whenever new positions become available.